SchoolOfCode/environment_variables_frontend/project-app/README.md

 <br>

 ## Challenges and how we overcame them
-There were numerous challenges on this project, mostly because we were junior developers grappling with new technologies.
+There were numerous challenges on this project, mostly because we are a team of junior developers grappling with new technologies.
 In general, we used our skills at navigating documentation and parsing error messages

 **Next.js and Leaflet**
 - Using Next.js and Leaflet together was a challenge because